(Disclosure: Some of the links below may be affiliate links)

 For some people, more control is not always a good thing.
 Having more control also means being able to make more mistakes.
 Many people investing themselves let their emotions do the investing.
 And in the end, they could lose a lot of money.

 Also, with so much control comes complexity.
 You will have to learn many things about investing before you can invest yourself.
 And you will have to make many important decisions as well.
 First, You will have to choose your investment portfolio.
-Once you have chosen your portfolio, you will have to choose all the funds necessary for the portfolio.
+Once you have chosen your portfolio, you must choose all the funds necessary for the portfolio.
 And you will also need to learn how to use your broker.

 So, while this investing level gives you a lot of control, it also gives you a lot of complexity.
 Some people think it is too complicated for them.
 I do not believe it is the case.
 If you do your research correctly, it is not that difficult.
 However, it requires some dedication to learn the necessary things before you get started.